MADrickx/Grid-away-grid-ahoy/README.md

 ## Made by : Audric Skivée (BeCode@hamiltons 5.32)

-New project this time, to learn more about Grid-layout, responsivity of it.
+New project this time, to learn more about Grid-layout and the responsivity of it.
+**everything is done with pure CSS, no js**

 ### what did I use ?